I have been on a carnivore diet for over a decade, and I've heard many people asking if it is okay to add fruits to your meal plans.

 3. People Attempting to Reduce Weight

-Adding fruits to your meals might not be a smart idea if you are attempting to lose some weight.
+Adding fruits to your meals might not be smart if you attempt to lose weight.

 To drop weight, you need your system to go into stored fat and consume it for energy, which is the point of the keto diet.